 I’m not the only one finding inspiration in these themes.
 See the web pages for Irish artist Tommy Barr.

 I’ve been looking at the Ocean Park series of paintings and prints by Richard Diebenkorn (via this book.)
 There is something about them that keeps drawing me back.
 They are deceptively simple with subdued colours, apparently just variations on geometric subdivisions of a rectangle.
 This makes them seem akin to Mondrian, but they have much more depth to them.
 They clearly owe much to Klee, but also to de Kooning, at least in terms of colour values.
 In the end though they are themselves and stand on their own merits.

-When I was at school, studying maths we were always told to ‘show your workings’ and in many ways that’s what is going on with the Ocean Park paintings.
+When I was at school, studying maths we were always told to ‘show your workings’.
+In many ways that’s what is going on with the Ocean Park paintings.
 Variations, second thoughts have been painted over, but their ghosts remain.

-I’ll come back to this another time with images from prints inspired to a degree by Klee and Diebenkorn, and also to some new work I’m planning which will attempt to marry the geometry of this work to another interest of mine, the rock carvings and standing stones of the Neolithic era.
-Here’s some tasters with a couple of trail proofs.
+I’ll come back to this another time with images from prints inspired to a degree by Klee and Diebenkorn.
+I’m also planning some new work which will attempt to marry the geometry of this work to another interest of mine, the rock carvings and standing stones of the Neolithic era.
+Here are some tasters with a couple of trial proofs.

 I recently realised that purely by chance I have in 2014 and 2015 made two series of tiny prints.
 In both cases they came about as a way to get back into making some work after illness.
 Looking back at the work produced it seems though, that they also have some merit in their own right, not just as occupational therapy.
 I’ve decided therefore to make a 2016 series.